Saturday, May 02, 2015

 drive.
 Before GPS

-I traversed the US,
+I traversed the country,

 these entire United